Noitidart/react-native-buttonex/README.md

 ### Render

+All styles accept the properties of:

+  * `disabled`
+  * `loading`
+  * `lightRipple`

-All styles accept the properties of `disabled` and/or `loading`.
-Some properties behave differently based on the style.
+Other properties behave differently based on the style.
 This is explained below.

 #### Default Style (Android - Raised Style) (iOS - Text Button Style)